rakesh-i/ESP32-Autonomous-car/README.md

 2. Turn on the car and put it on the track you have prepared.
 3. Wait for onboard led of esp32 to turn off.
 4. Check ESP32 CAM ip on network.
 Update the ip in VideoCapture(JUST THE IP DO NOT CHANGE ANYTHING!!!
 LEAVE `:81/stream` AS IT IS!! )
-4. Start stream.py and start driving the car on the track. reduce the speed of car for greater control.
+4. Start stream.py and start driving the car on the track. reduce the speed of car for greater control. `Change values in motor.motorSpeed(x).(Max = 1000, min = 0)`
 5. Quit by pressing q when you are satisfied with your training or delete the "train_data.npy" and start again.
 I recommend around 20000 frames for your first model.
 You can see how many frames are recorded on terminal.
 6. Now  we need to balance our data.
 Run balance.py.
 It will create a file "balanced.npy" with balanced data.
 7. Now time to train our AI model.
 You can change prameters which suits your requirements.
 But I recommend to leave as it is for beginners.
 Run train_model.py.
 It will create your model based on your trainning data.